wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-app-service-environment-intro.md

 ## Virtual Network Support ##
 An Azure Websites Environment can either be created in a pre-existing regional classic "v1" virtual network, or a new regional classic "v1" virtual network ([more info on virtual networks][MoreInfoOnVirtualNetworks]).
 Since an Azure Websites Environment always exists in a regional virtual network, and more precisely within a subnet of a regional virtual network, you can leverage the security features of virtual networks to control both inbound and outbound network communications.

 You can use [network security groups][NetworkSecurityGroups] to restrict inbound network communications to the subnet where an Azure Websites Environment resides.
-This allows you to run apps behind upstream devices and services such as web application firewalls, and network SaaS providers.
+This allows you to run apps behind upstream devices and services such as web site firewalls, and network SaaS providers.

 Apps also frequently need to access corporate resources such as internal databases and web services.
 A common approach is to make these endpoints available only to internal network traffic flowing within an Azure virtual network.
 Once an Azure Websites Environment is joined to the same virtual network as the internal services, apps running in the environment can access them, including endpoints reachable via [Site-to-Site][SiteToSite] and [Azure ExpressRoute][ExpressRoute] connections.